-2. Check for completeness:
+2. Administrative Completeness:

 a. the commissioner shall not issue a permit before receiving an application form and any required supplemental information which are completed to his satisfaction.
 The completeness of any application for a permit shall be judged independently of the status of any other permit application or permit for the same facility or activity;